Stimulating Diffusion Model for Image Denoising via Adaptive Embedding and Ensembling: Experiments

+Our ensembling method adjusts distortion and perception based on requirements by adjusting the sampling times and repeating the inference process.
+Therefore, for the ensembling method, we separately evaluate the impact of different values for sampling times $S_t$ and repetition times $R_t$.

-We conduct experiments on McMaster with noise level $\sigma=250$ using different sampling times $S_t$ with a fixed number of repeat times $R_t=1$.
+\textbf{(a).
+Influence of $S_t$.} We conduct experiments on McMaster with noise level $\sigma=250$ using different sampling times $S_t$ with a fixed number of repetition times $R_t=1$ for Gaussian denoising.
+In addition, we conduct experiments on CC~\cite{2016A}, PolyU~\cite{xu2018real}, and FMDD~\cite{zhang2018poisson} for real-world denoising.

 Increasing sample timesteps $S_t$ can lead to more corruption and reconstruction times, and weaken the controllability of the noisy image $y$ introduced in each iteration.
-While this can improve perceptual performance, it may also increase the uncontrollability of picture details resulting in less similarity in PSNR as shown in Figure \ref{fig:ablation}(\subref{abliton_sub1}).
+While this can improve perceptual quality, it may also increase the uncontrollability of picture details resulting in less similarity in PSNR.
+The experimental results are as shown in Figure \ref{fig:ablation_s_t} for Gaussian denoising and Table \ref{table:5-ensemble} for real-world denoising.